 Whether merely perceived or not, these commonly cited concerns support Marissa Mayer’s motivation behind Yahoo’s 2013 recall of its entire remote workforce, which was reportedly due to a lack of collaboration and innovation.
+(In 2021 Apple faces backlash from employees over return-to-office plans.)
 Moving backwards like this, however, represents lost progress for everyone—the legitimacy issues remote teams face will persist if more companies opt to rescind remote work policies.

 What if we find solutions to the identified problems vs. calling it quits altogether?

 Two of the key issues highlighted in the article that prompted the demise of remote work were centered around training: training for workers and training for leaders.
 At Workplaceless, we often get the question “why do I need to learn how to work remotely?”
-As founder Tammy Bjelland points out in a recent interview with appear.in:
+As founder Tammy Bjelland points out in an interview with Whereby: